gajis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6 script add multiple permissions
 7 script to add execution access to everyone
-12 Script that creates a directory called my_dir with permissions 751 in the working directory
+12 Script that creates a directory called my_dir with permissions 751 in the working directory 8 Script that sets permission to a file
+9 Script that sets the mode of a file
+10 Script that sets the mode of a file